srijat-verma7/srijat-verma7/README.md

 # Welcome to Srijat's GitHub Page

 ## Hi There! 👋
 As my username has given it away, I am Srijat Verma.
-You can call me Sri, an aspiring **Data Analyst** transitioning into the **Finance, Energy, or Supply Chain** industry.
+You can call me Sri, an aspiring **Data Analyst** transitioning into the **Finance, Healthcare/Pharma, or Supply Chain** industry.

 ## What Was Sri Up To? 🌱
 With **more than 7 years** of experience in **APAC, the Middle East, and the Americas** working in the infrastructure industry — specifically in data-driven design technology known as Building Information Modelling — I transitioned into data science by formalising my analytical interest through a **Master of Science in Data Science**.